openmovementproject/openmovement/docs/buildax/docs/faq.md

 Please see [Fetching Data](developer-api.md#fetching-data) in the developer guide for more information on how to fetch data over the network.
-To directly connect to the router as a Mass Storage device, see [USB Mass Storage](connecting.md#usb-mass-storage).
+To directly connect to the LRS as a Mass Storage device, see [USB Mass Storage](connecting.md#usb-mass-storage).